 - I love wine, microbrewed beers, lemon in my water, and any kind of cheesecake you can put in front of my face.

-- I play a little piano, spend time plotting out our next adventure, I am teaching myself to crochet (yes, I realize I’m not old, thank you), read good books when I have time, daydream about what I’m going to be when I grow up, and talk a lot about a little.
+- I play a little piano, spend lots of time plotting out our next adventure, read good books when I have time, daydream about what I’m going to be when I grow up, and talk a lot about a little.

 My goal, my purpose, and my reason for being (ok, that may be taking it a little too far) is to inspire Mid-Missourians and people around the US to get out and explore our country.
 I have a passion for travel and taking in the new.
 I’m hoping to give what I’ve discovered to you (Hmm.
 I’m a poet and didn’t know it!).

 When I started dabbling in the blogging world in 2012, I was entranced by the bloggers who were able to travel the world with seemingly little regard for things like career and home.
 And while I continue to admittedly be somewhat green-eyed with envy at those lifestyles, I have a reality.
-That reality is that I have a husband who owns a business, I have two children, I have family and friends and a home in a perfect community that I would miss beyond measure if we traveled the world.
-I have a good life and I am happy to choose to live it more conventional than my blogger colleagues.
+That reality is that I have a husband who owns a business, I have three small children, I have family and friends and a home in a perfect community that I would miss beyond measure if we traveled the world.
+I have a good life and I have happily chosen to live it more conventional than my blogger colleagues.

 That doesn’t stop my never-ending need to explore and experience this glorious ball in the sky that God blessed us with.
 The more I see of our Show-Me State, the more proud I become to call it my home.
 Missouri won the Best Trails State award in 2013 and continues to hold surprises for those living here.

-Here, I will take you on mostly Missouri (and often elsewhere) adventures where we will discover the old and the new together.
+I will take you on [mostly] Missouri adventures where we will discover the old and the new together.
 The hubs and I have spent many an afternoon just driving, and thereby stumbling upon some of the best Missouri has to offer.
 A lot of times, it’s off the beaten path (which are my favorite places).
 So come along with me, The Gravel-Roadin’ Guru.